The future of books will look brighter the moment you open your mind to imagination.

 Will print books die?
 Or maybe ebooks will die sooner?
-Will we live in shelfless flats, and forget how to turn a page?
-Or maybe robots will do all the reading for us?
+Will we live in flats with no bookshelves, and cities with no bookstores?
+Will we forget how to turn pages in a book?
+Will robots do all the reading for us?

 An e-reader arrives in kitchen and what happens next.
 A cartoon by Tom Gauld. ⇢ Credits and more info.

 A future for bookstores.
 “People say that print is dying but I hope that some experiences will never change.
 Dear all bookstores, please don’t die!” ⇢ Credits and more info.

 Gifting a book in 2033.
 A hardcover edition delivered by Amazon drone or a direct brain download? ⇢ Credits and more info.